centrifugal/centrifugo/docs/content/server/proxy.md

 ### Proxy headers

-By default the following headers from original client request will be copied to proxied request:
+By default, the following headers from original client request will be copied to proxied request:

 * `Origin` (Centrifugo >= v2.3.1)
 * `User-Agent`